kkrypt0nn/Python-Discord-Bot-Template/UPDATES.md

 # Updates List
 Here is the list of all the updates that I made on this template.

+### Version 2.3
+* Made the kick command actually kick
+* Added a template cog to create cogs easily

 ### Version 2.2
 * Fixed the purge command
 * Made the error embeds actually red...